Overview of supported operations

 Traversing an array

 Traversal is one of the most common operations performed on an array.
-It is the only way to search for a value in an array and is implemented by using a loop control variable as an index (starting from 0).
+It is the standard way to search for a value in an unsorted array and is implemented by using a loop control variable as an index (starting from 0).
 To safely traverse an array, the size of the array should be known.

 Traversing an array using a loop control variable 'index'